Things to Do in San Salvador

 US dollars and Euros, Bitcoin, Paypal, Visa and Mastercards cards (Contactless), are accepted as well.

 For those interested in history and folklore, I recommend the morning tour.
 If you're looking for a more lively experience that includes stops at bars and restaurants, the afternoon or evening tours are perfect for you.
-I accept Bitcoin, credit and debit cards (Visa and MasterCard).
+I accept Bitcoin, credit cards, and debit cards (Visa and MasterCard).

-A special note for the 6:00 pm tour: this time is ideal for enjoying the city's nightlife, with visits to bars, restaurants and the newly opened National Library.
+A special note for the 6:00 pm tour: this time is ideal for enjoying the city's nightlife, with visits to bars, restaurants, and the newly opened National Library.
 Although the churches will be closed, they will be illuminated from the outside.

 See you soon.